Skip to content

 Prerequisites

-Intermediate-level knowledge of Python, basics of working with LLM APIs, ability to run projects in virtualenv or uv, basic knowledge of JSON and function typing.
+Intermediate-level knowledge of Python, basics of working with LLM model APIs, ability to run projects in virtualenv or uv, basic knowledge of JSON and function typing.
 Experience with prompt engineering and basic RAG knowledge will be helpful, but the course also guides you step by step through architectural decisions.
-The participant should have a configured Python 3.10+ environment and an API key for the chosen model provider.
+The participant should have a Python 3.10+ environment configured and an API key for the chosen model provider.

 Course syllabus